 Other issues are the unpredictable video quality, inconsistent cloud file sizes, and reports of lackluster customer support.
 Most concerning of all are Zoombombing and serious security and privacy problems.

 And, let’s not forget about general Zoom fatigue.
+Zoom has some strengths and weaknesses.
+However, what are some Zoom alternatives?

 10 Awesome Zoom Alternatives